 Visiting Paris for the first time can be overwhelming.
-Long queues await for you on all the touristic spots, being that Louvre or Tour Eiffel.
-And to be honest Paris was not the love on the first sight for me...
+Long queues await for you on all the touristic spots, being the Louvre or Tour Eiffel.
+And to be honest, Paris was not the love at first sight for me.
 But from the second visit, I started enjoying the Parisian life.
-Since we've already checked all the places on the list of "must see" in Paris, we have decided to have a more relaxed vacation this time.
-To get lost on the small streets of Montmartre, stop for a croissant and coffee whenever we feel like, visit some small museums and just enjoy being in Paris.
+Since we've already checked all the places on the list of "must-see" in Paris, we have decided to have a more relaxed vacation this time.
+To get lost on the small streets of Montmartre, stop for a croissant and coffee whenever we feel like, visit some small museums, and just enjoy being in Paris.

-The home for our small trip was Grands Hotel Boulevard, a cozy and cute place, with its own restaurant and bar (perfect for a drink before the sleep).
+The home for our short trip was Grands Hotel Boulevard, a cozy and cute place, with its own restaurant and bar (perfect for a drink before sleep).
 It was the ideal location to reach all the places we have planned to visit.
-That included Galerie Lafayette, with its beautiful Art Nouveau interior and the big selection of shops.
+That included Galerie Lafayette, with its beautiful Art Nouveau interior and the extensive selection of shops.
 Or Musée de l'Orangerie, with Monet's "Water Lilies" painting collection and Musée d'Orsay, a beautiful art museum built inside an old train station.
 A walk on the Montmartre streets is a must for the romantics.
-And while there, stop at Moulin Rouge, for a dinner and a cabaret show - the place where we celebrated my birthday.
+While you are there, stop at Moulin Rouge for dinner and a cabaret show - the place where we celebrated my birthday.

 Our tip: Sit down for a coffee and some macaroons inside Galerie Lafayette and watch the shopping frenzy happening around you.

-The perfect day ends for us with a nice sunset (photographers, right?).
+The perfect day ends for us with a lovely sunset (photographers, right?).
 While there are so many great locations to watch the sunset in Paris, we chose the top terrace of Arc de Triomphe.
-Not very crowded and the 360° view is amazing.
-On one side we had the sun setting down behind the La Défense district.
+Not very crowded, and the 360° view is impressive.
+On one side, we had the sun setting down behind the La Défense district.
 On the other side, we had the Tour Eiffel, Champs-Élysées and the Montmartre lightened in the beautiful golden hour colors.
 You cannot miss this spot.

 Our tip: Wait a few minutes after the sunset is over.
 You will be rewarded with the perfect view of the Tour Eiffel light show.

-We are in no way affiliated to any of the places we have mentioned in this post.
+We are in no way affiliated with any of the places we have mentioned in this post.
 We just want to share our experiences and help other people enjoy their time in the capital of France.
-Having said that, here is a short list of our favorite locations in Paris:
+Having said that, here is a shortlist of our favorite locations in Paris: